grockcharger/hardWayPython/README.md

 hardWayPython
 =============

-All my <learning python the hard way> project
+All my 'learning python the hard way' project

 Think I will going through it~